 Northrop Grumman is a leading global security company.
 We offer a broad portfolio of capabilities and technologies that enable us to deliver innovative products, systems and solutions for applications that range from undersea to outer space and into cyberspace.
-We provide products, systems and solutions in unmanned systems; cyber; command, control, communications and computers (C4), intelligence, surveillance and reconnaissance (C4ISR); strike aircraft; and logistics and modernization to government and commercial customers worldwide through our four segments: Aerospace Systems, Electronic Systems, Information Systems and Technical Services.
+We provide products, systems and solutions in autonomous systems; cyber; command, control, communications and computers (C4), intelligence, surveillance and reconnaissance (C4ISR); strike aircraft; and logistics and modernization to government and commercial customers worldwide.
 We participate in many high-priority defense and government services programs in the United States (U.S.) and abroad.
 We conduct most of our business with the U.S. Government, principally the Department of Defense (DoD) and intelligence community.
-We also conduct business with foreign, state and local governments and domestic and international commercial customers.
+We also conduct business with foreign, state and local governments and commercial customers.